Deep Metric Learning with Chance Constraints: Related Work

 \textbf{Ranking losses in DML.} Typical DML objective enforces distance ranking constraints among the samples in the embedding space via hinge losses penalizing ranking violations.
 The contrastive \cite{hadsell2006dimensionality,hu2014discriminative}, triplet \cite{weinberger2006distance, schroff2015facenet}, and generalized contrastive with margin \cite{wu2017sampling} losses are the simplest forms of the pairwise distance ranking based losses.
-Proceeding approaches utilize smoothed versions of these losses by replacing hinge loss with log-sum-exp \cite{Wang_2019_CVPR_MS} or soft-max \cite{sohn2016improved, Yu_2019_ICCV} expressions.
-Similarly, mining for tuples \cite{schroff2015facenet, sohn2016improved, wu2017sampling} and ranking among more samples via soft-batch-mining \cite{oh2016deep, sohn2016improved, 8445716, Wang_2019_CVPR, Yu_2019_ICCV, kim2020proxy} are addressed to exploit in-batch tuples with non-trivial settings.
-In our work, we do not consider crafting a loss term.
-We rather relate minimizing the ranking losses to feasibility of some chance constraints on the probability of observing pairs violating desired intra-/inter-class distances.
+Proceeding approaches utilize smoothed versions of these losses by replacing hinge loss with log-sum-exp \cite{oh2016deep,Wang_2019_CVPR_MS} or soft-max \cite{sohn2016improved, Yu_2019_ICCV} expressions, which inherently employ ranking among more samples via soft-batch-mining.
+Until very recently, log-sum-exp based ranking loss has been revamped with Bayesian perspective \cite{kan2022contrastive}.
+Likewise, we rediscover contrastive loss as a surrogate loss for our chance constrained DML formulation.
+Different to existing work, our formulation gives algorithmic implications to solve the DML as a set intersection problem which indeed can be solved efficiently with proxy-based DML.